yahoo/panoptes/docs/Concepts.md

 A plugin agent is a process which actually runs plugins - it spawns multiple sub-processes, watches the Celery queue for the next task to execute, loads and runs a plugin and handles the plugins' output appropriately.

-A plugin agenta implements a couple of safety guards:
+A plugin agent implements a couple of safety guards:

 * It takes global distributed lock on plugin/resource combination before execution - so if the same plugin is running against the same resource, another instance of the plugin would not be run against the same resource